Do Red Wine Stain Removers Actually Work?

 You just spilled red wine on yourself or someone else… now what?
+We tested several wine stain removers to find out which one works!

 Removing Red Wine Spills From Synthetic or Non-Synthetic Fabrics